TERMS OF BUSINESS

 Through the Site you will be able to provide information to us that will enable us to assess your insurance needs.
 We may recommend insurance products to you.
 You can buy the products via the Site.

-When recommending, arranging or administering your insurance, Sherpa acts on your behalf.
+When taking action on your insurance, Sherpa acts on your behalf.

 What will you have to pay for our services?

 Most insurance intermediaries are remunerated by commission – sometimes called brokerage – which is a percentage of the premium paid by the insurance buyer.
 This is not the case with Sherpa.

 Sherpa will not charge for providing you with advice and your Sherpa Protection Score.
 However, if you buy an insurance product via the Site you will be charged a subscription per month for subscribing to the Sherpa service (“Subscription”).
 Please see clause 8 below.

 The Subscription does not increase according to the number of insurance products you purchase, and if you do not buy an insurance product via the Site then no Subscription is payable.